sjshank/FriendZone_App/README.md

 	request which contains file and fields object.
 	At service side, I have used 'MULTER' module for storing images inside 'images' folder.

+	It also contains logger implementation for logging error, info using 'Debug' and 'Log4js' module.
+	It has 'Log4js.json' file for logging configuration.
+	Application logs all details inside 'log' folder.

 	It also contains commented out code for HTML5 local-storage for storing/retrieving user details from localStorage.